top of page

 Species, plant part, and extraction method determine whether the clinical evidence behind a botanical ingredient actually applies to the product being manufactured.
 Storage and transit determine whether that ingredient arrives in the condition the evidence assumes.

+These are not abstract concerns.
+They are the variables that sit between what botanical science shows is possible and what a person actually receives when they take a product.
 The evidence base for botanical medicine is real and it is growing.
 Getting it to the person who needs it intact depends on every decision made between the farm and the finished capsule.

 That is why incoming raw material verification matters.
 Purity testing, assay, and chemical identification confirm the material is what it claims to be and that active compounds are present at the required concentration.
-A certificate of analysis and certificate of origin from the supplier are the starting point — not the conclusion.
+A certificate of analysis and certificate of origin from the supplier are the starting point—not the conclusion.
 They tell you what the material was at one point in time, in one location.
 What happens after that is where manufacturing standards either hold or they do not.

 References